Class66/SemafoR/README.md

   > The Arduino board has available 6 PWM pins only, so that you can control only one "Sm" semaphore with 5 chambers.
 If you want to connect there more semaphores you will need to use PCA9685 (that board that has 16 pins).
 You can combine more than one PCA9685 board in your Arduino circuit.
 - Couple of Semaphores from KLUBA (http://modelarstwo-kluba.pl/)
 - Cables to connect all parts together
-- Computer with Windows/Mac/Linux
+- Computer with Windows/Mac/Linux operating system

 ## Software requirements

 - NodeJS - to be installed on your computer (https://nodejs.org/en/)
 - Arduino IDE - to be installed on your computer (https://www.arduino.cc/en/software)

-## How to make circuit with Arduino, PCA9685 and semaphores (example)
+## How to make circuit with Arduino, PCA9685 and semaphores

 This is example with 3x PCA9685 boards: